Signs of Smoke Damage That You Might Be Missing from a Claim

 How much can I expect to pay a Public Adjuster?

 Most Public Adjusters work on a contingency fee basis.
-Typically, they charge a percentage of the settlement, often ranging from 5% to 20%.
+Typically, they charge a percentage of the settlement, often ranging from 5% to 40%.
 That means they only get paid if you do.
 Rates can vary, so always clarify upfront.
+Tiger Adjusters has created a 50 State Public Adjuster Database that provides fees, fee caps and legal information.

 What are the benefits of hiring a Public Adjuster?